With a new year just over the horizon, it’s time to make a few resolutions. If you haven’t yet crafted a budget, now is the time to do so for 2018.

 wutzkohphoto / Shutterstock.com

-Now that you’ve tracked your expenses, you can use those amounts as a guide to create a written budget.
-Whether you use an online tool, Excel spreadsheet or a notebook and pen is up to you, but you want to have your budget recorded in a location where it can be easily accessed and changed as needed.
+Now that you’ve tracked expenses, use those amounts as a guide to create a written budget.
+Whether you use an online tool, an Excel spreadsheet or a notebook and pen is up to you.
+But you want to have the budget recorded in a location where it can be easily accessed and changed as needed.

-In addition, make sure you put a name to every dollar.
+In addition, make sure to put a name to every dollar.
 Maybe you finish with the monthly bills and have $200 left over.
 Don’t leave that as a catch-all slush fund; decide what you’re going to do with it.
-Maybe $100 will go into an online savings account, $50 will be an extra debt payment, and $50 will be mad money.
+Maybe $100 will go into an online savings account, $50 will be an extra debt payment and $50 will be mad money.

 Step 4: Monitor your progress